sernaleon/evwblog/_posts/2020-11-18-quinoa-curry.markdown

 - 200g [white quinoa](https://www.ah.nl/producten/product/wi435967/ah-witte-quinoa){:target="_blank"}
 - 30g of nuts ([cashew](https://www.ah.nl/producten/product/wi458839/ah-cashewnoten-ongezouten){:target="_blank"} & [pecans](https://www.ah.nl/producten/product/wi397901/ah-ongebrande-pecannoten){:target="_blank"})

 This is what I'll use, but of course, feel free to make it your way.
 Add or remove ingredients as you wish, or even cook/do whatever you want while watching the streaming.
-At the end of the day is about chatting a bit :)
+At the end of the day it's also about chatting a bit :)

 Hope to see you there!